magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Fromuser
 --------

 | Several providers demand this option to authenticate, primarly when it's authenticated via user and paswword.
-Let it blank to send the CallerID of the SIP account of From.
+Let it blank to send the CallerID of the SIP user of From.